TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`setJoyY(y)`*

 **Synopsis:**
-This function set the position in the y axis of vjoy.
+This function set the position in the y axis of Vijoy.

 **Arguments**
-- `y`: The position in the y axis of the vjoy.
+- `y`: The position in the y axis of the Vijoy.

 **Returns**
 - *Nothing*